 Expert content marketing is about so much more than having a blog page on your website that you update once per month.
 It requires a serious investment of time and resources, but the results could be revolutionary for your organization.

-Here are 5 top ingredients of expert content marketing.
+Here are five top ingredients of expert content marketing.

 Since we live in an age where we’re constantly bombarded by advertising language, most of us have become pretty cynical toward organizations that declare ex cathedra that their product or service is the best.
 Expert content marketers create content that gives their audience insights into the substance behind their website homepage’s marketing copy.